martdegraaf/martdegraaf.github.io/src/blog/content/posts/clean-up-appplication-insights/index.md

 ## Azure Diagnostic Logs

 On many Azure resources, you can configure Log Analytics Workspace as an upstream source.
 But did you know that this can lead to many logs you have to pay for?
-A colleague of mine used this query to identify 90% of their costs.
+A colleague of mine used this query to identify and reduce 90% of their costs.
 By disabling the Azure Diagnostic Logs for Power BI, they saved a lot of money.
 By running this query you will gain insights into the **amount** of logs ingested per resource.

 ```sql {linenos=table,file=QueryTableByResourceId.kusto}
 ```